-If you have ever wandered around Mutrah Souq and wondered about its history the book Thrown Down the Anchor is a great read.
+If you have ever wandered around Mutrah Souq and wondered about its history the book Thrown Down the Anchor is a great read, written by Maxine Burden.
 Its full of personal recollections of the time, not so long ago, when the souq was the hub of all things commercial in the Muscat area.

 Since the area is still quiet we took a meal in Ruwi’s Camilia Restaurant before work starts again tomorrow .
 I’ve been a customer since 1986 and guess this is probably one of the longest established restaurants in Oman.
 I suspect Camilia has had several managers over its history and the current person must be the best there has been.